-- OSHA requires that you keep yourself and your equipment at least 10 feet away from overhead power lines carrying up to 50 kilovolts (kV).
+- OSHA requires that you keep yourself and your equipment at least 10 feet away from overhead power lines carrying up to 50 kV.
 This applies to all personnel, tools, and equipment other than cranes and derricks used in construction.
 Be aware that wind can move long or tall equipment, so build in some extra distance in case of an unexpected shift. - Higher-voltage lines require greater clearances.
-Contact your FirstEnergy electric company for clearance information.
+Contact your FirstEnergy electric company at 1-888-LIGHTSS for clearance information.
 Remember that your best practice is always to stay as far away as possible from power lines. - If your job requires you to work closer than 10 feet from power lines, call your FirstEnergy electric company well in advance to make safety arrangements.
 They will take steps to help you work safely.
-Cutting corners and failing to call could threaten your life and livelihood. - Electrical safety distances given here are minimums. - Always use the maximum possible distance, and clearly mark boundaries with tape, signs, or barricades to keep workers and equipment the required distance away.
+Cutting corners and failing to call could threaten your life and livelihood. - · Electrical safety distances given here are minimums. - Always use the maximum possible distance, and clearly mark boundaries with tape, signs, or barricades to keep workers and equipment the required distance away.

-Cranes & Derricks in Construction
+Cranes and Derricks in Construction

-- Keep the crane boom and load at least 20 feet away from lines up to 350 kV and 50 feet away from lines over 350 kV and up to 1000 kV. - Always assume the line is energized, and allow nothing closer unless you have confirmed with the utility owner/operator that the line has been de-energized. - As voltage increases, clearance distances also increase.
-Contact your FirstEnergy electric company and consult the OSHA regulations at https://www.osha.gov/ for specific clearance requirements and encroachment prevention precautions. - Once you have established the required clearance, clearly mark a boundary with tape, signs or barricades. - Whenever cranes or derricks are used in construction on your job site, contact your FirstEnergy electric company well in advance so any necessary facility protection arrangements can be made.
+- Keep the crane boom and load at least 20 feet away from lines up to 350 kV and 50 feet away from lines over 350 kV and up to 1000 kV. - For specific clearance requirements and other required encroachment prevention precautions, consult osha.gov. - If voltage is unknown, contact your FirstEnergy electric company. - Once you have established the required clearance, clearly mark an obvious boundary to keep workers and equipment the required distance away.

-#52970 @ 2021 Culver Media, LLC, 800-428-5837
+If your job requires additional safety precautions, contact your FirstEnergy electric company well in advance so appropriate arrangements can be made.